 FII also receives direction on accessibility issues through its mandate letter.
 The letter provides clarity on FII priorities and activities.
-The current letter mandates FII to support the Province's efforts in addressing systematic discrimination by adopting a Gender-based Analysis Plus (GBA Plus) (GBA+) lens to policies and programs.
+The current letter mandates FII to support the Province's efforts in addressing systematic discrimination by adopting a GBA+ lens to policies and programs.
 In 2020, FII undertook a GBA+ analysis to identify any unintended barriers to its policies and programs.
-This review provided the foundation for FII's Diversity, Equity and Inclusion (DEI) and accessibility efforts, beginning with the development of Corporate GBA+ and DEI statements.
+This review provided the foundation for FII's DEI (Diversity, Equity and Inclusion) and accessibility efforts, beginning with the development of Corporate GBA+ and DEI statements.